 The post writing stage is going to include all the things to look at AFTER you’ve written and edited the post.

-Once the post is written
+Once the post is written and proofread!

 After you’ve written and proofread your post, now’s the time to think about all the other things you need to add to your post, to bulk it out, make it interesting and turn it into a fully fledged post…

 I’ll now list down all the things I add into my posts: